JonasMoss/misskappa/README.md

 # ac1-paper

-A repository for the paper "Some remarks on the agreement coefficients AC1 and AC2".
+A repository for the paper "On the agreement coefficient AC1 and its relationship to guessing models"